Bánh Bò Hấp – Vietnam’s Beloved Steamed Rice Cakes

 Substitutes

-• Coconut Water: Coconut Water: If unavailable, substitute with plain water and increase the sugar to 1⅔ cups.
+Coconut Water: If you don’t have it, plain water works; just increase sugar to 1⅔ cups.

-• Richer Cake: Use only coconut milk instead of coconut water, skip the coconut oil, and increase the sugar to 1⅔ cups.
+For a Richer Cake: Use only coconut milk, skip the coconut oil, and raise sugar to 1⅔ cups.

-• Lighter Cake: Replace coconut milk with coconut water and increase the sugar to 1 cup + 2 tbsp.
+For a Lighter Cake: Swap coconut milk for coconut water and use 1 cup + 2 tbsp sugar.

-There are two main types of Bánh Bò: Bánh Bò Hấp (steamed) and Bánh Bò Nướng (baked).
+In Vietnam, Bánh Bò comes in two main styles: Bánh Bò Hấp (steamed) and Bánh Bò Nướng (baked).

 Vietnamese honeycomb cake (Bánh Bò Nướng)